 The Hundred Years War had started back in 1337 and was a struggle between England and France over who should control France.
 In October 1359, Edward III of England crossed the English Channel to France with a huge invading force.
 By 13th April he had sacked and burned the suburbs of Paris and was now besieging the town of Chartres.

 As night fell, a sudden storm blew up.
 Edward’s troops were camped outside the town and their tents were no match for the tempest that would follow.
-A huge drop in temperature was followed by lightening, freezing rain, high winds and huge hailstones* which pelted both man and horse.
+A huge drop in temperature was followed by lightning, freezing rain, high winds and huge hailstones* which pelted both man and horse.
 The soldiers screamed in fear and panic as their startled horses stampeded.

 The carnage was described as “a foul day, full of myst and hayle, so that men dyed on horseback [sic].”

 There was no escape from the killer storm: tents were torn apart by the howling wind, soldiers fled in panic, two of the English commanders were killed and the king was forced to his knees, pleading with God for mercy.

 It took just half an hour for the storm to kill over 1,000 Englishmen and some 6,000 horses.